Thalidomide scandal: Austria

 Ingeborg Eichler, a member of the Austrian pharmaceutical admission conference, enforced restrictions on the sale of thalidomide (tradename Softenon) under the rules of prescription medication and as a result relatively few affected children were born in Austria and Switzerland.

+Japan

+In Japan there are 300 victims of this drug.

 Aftermath of scandal

 The numerous reports of malformations in babies brought about the awareness of the side effects of the drug on pregnant women.
 The birth defects caused by the drug thalidomide can range from moderate malformation to more severe forms.
 Possible birth defects include phocomelia, dysmelia, amelia, bone hypoplasticity, and other congenital defects affecting the ear, heart, or internal organs.
 Franks et al. looked at how the drug affected newborn babies, the severity of their deformities, and reviewed the drug in its early years.
 Webb in 1963 also reviewed the history of the drug and the different forms of birth defects it had caused.
 "The most common form of birth defects from thalidomide is shortened limbs, with the arms being more frequently affected.
 This syndrome is the presence of deformities of the long bones of the limbs resulting in shortening and other abnormalities."